ckersey2/slack-canvas-docs/docs/index.md

-// # Slack Canvas Docs
+# Slack Canvas Docs

-Sync Markdown + images into Slack Canvases.
-Built for automation, speed, and Slack-native workflows.
+This is the documentation site for the **@ckersey2/slack-canvas-docs** package.

+Use this toolkit to convert, sync, and preview Markdown documentation in Slack Canvases using a programmable API.

+Explore the usage, features, and API reference below.